 Different Types of Kick Drum Pads

 As you probably noticed, there are three different types of kick drum pads.
-They all produce the same end result but do it in a slightly different way.
+All of them produce the same result but in slightly different ways.

 The most usual is the kick tower.
 This is a tower with sensors behind the pad, and you have to hit it the same way you would hit the kick drum with the pedal.
 They have to use a pedal attached to work.
 You can find them in all different kinds of price ranges and qualities.

 Kick pads are a smaller version of a kick tower.
 They also use a separate pedal beater, but their footprint is so much smaller.
-They have a sensor that you connect to the pedal and hit it with a beater to get a sound.
+To get a sound, you connect a sensor to the pedal and hit it with a beater.

 Do You Need a Bass Drum Pedal?